VatsalSy/gruvbox_custom_themes/README.md

 - **Consistent Experience**: Terminal colors and UI elements are harmonized with the editor theme

 This variant provides a perfect blend for users who appreciate Gruvbox's token organization but prefer a more modern aesthetic inspired by Cursor's design language.
 The custom purple (#A35DB0) is one of the most distinctive features, used for constants, prototype objects, and other special language elements.

+## Gruvbox Crisp Anysphere (Highest Contrast, pop)

+The **Highest Contrast, pop** variant is designed for maximum visual impact and monitors requiring extreme contrast:

+- **Pure Black Background**: Uses true black (#000000) for the editor to achieve maximum contrast
+- **Vibrant "Pop" Colors**: Features a Dracula-inspired palette with highly saturated, distinctive colors:
+  - Comments: #6272a4 (muted blue-gray for reduced distraction)
+  - Strings: #50fa7b (bright green)
+  - Keywords: #f1fa8c (pale yellow)
+  - Functions: #ff79c6 (hot pink)
+  - Numbers: #bd93f9 (bright purple)
+  - Types: #8be9fd (bright cyan)
+- **Visual Hierarchy**: Subtle variation with sidebars using #0a0a0a while editor remains pure black
+- **Enhanced Navigation**: Includes hover highlights for better code exploration

+**Note**: This variant uses pure black (#000000) specifically for monitors that need extreme contrast and maximum "pop" effect.
+Some users may find pure black causes eye strain on OLED displays - in such cases, consider using the standard High Contrast variants instead.

 ## Color Palette (Original Gruvbox Variants)